-Noise from the Project may be apparent at the nearest receivers at certain times during the construction of.
+Noise from the Project may be apparent at the nearest receivers at certain times during construction.
 The Project should apply all feasible and reasonable mitigation measures to minimise the impacts.

 In accordance with CoA E74, works that exceed the noise management levels and/or vibration criteria must be managed in accordance with the CNVMP.